HealthRex/mast/README.md

 # Medical AI Superintelligence Test (MAST) Leaderboard
 ## Overview

 MAST (Medical AI Superintelligence Test) is a suite of clinically realistic benchmarks to evaluate real-world medical capabilities of artificial intelligence models.
 The system provides a leaderboard where AI models submit API endpoints that are automatically tested against standardized medical scenarios.

-This repository provides information and test files for ensuring proper functioning of custom model API endpoints.
+The live leaderboard is available at [bench.arise-ai.org](https://bench.arise-ai.org).

+This repository provides instructions and test files to validate your custom model API endpoint.
+After passing validation, view the [Submission Agreement](https://docs.google.com/document/d/1LgqU4CBx9ix095PxFX9G9vnm39G6OL-A7XQfjL4qw0g) and submit the [Registration Form](https://forms.gle/4exSPLbsmWjNmMRQ7) for review by the MAST team.
+The API and token are used only for benchmark execution and are not stored after evaluation.

 ## How It Works

 1. **Submitters** provide a single API endpoint with authentication token
-2. **Leaderboard admin** runs automated tests against all benchmarks using that endpoint
+2. **Leaderboard** runs automated tests against all benchmarks using that endpoint
 3. **API calls** are made with standardized prompts and test cases for each benchmark
 4. **Responses** are validated for format compliance
 5. **Results** are manually reviewed prior to publication on the leaderboard